 The Bad

-- Sometimes misses the satirical note and becomes dark or just not funny
+- Sometimes misses the satirical note and becomes dark and/or shallow

-- For a 20-hour playtime it misses some additional mechanics and varity
+- For a 20-hour playtime it misses some additional mechanics and variety

 - Ear-piercing short 8-bit chiptune-loops